ilvoirr/diet-tracker/README.md

 2. Go to **Others** in the main menu.
 3. Navigate to **Settings**.
 4. Select **Transfer data to another device**.
-5. Download the `.db` file to your computer.
+5. Download the `.db` file to your device.
 6. Upload the `.db` file into this application to see your advanced stats.

 ## Why It's Better